pjelusic26/blockProcessing/README.md

 # blockProcessing
 Python script for dividing a single image into a number of square blocks.

 I needed something like this for my work in weeks past, but found no such modules, so I decided to write it myself.
 Hopefully someone will find it useful.
+Inside the repository you can find the Python script, a Jupyter Notebook example that works and two input images - one square and one horizontal.
+You can use both of them for the current version of the method.

 Some notes below:
 - Only works if the Number of Blocks = 4^n (4, 16, 64, ...)